rhysd/go-tmpenv/README.md

 	// $CONFIG_FOO and $CONFIG_BAR are set to "aaa" and "bbb" temporarily.
-	// They will be restored to original values when calling Restore() method. guard.Setenv("CONFIG_FOO", "aaa")
+	// They will be restored to original values when calling Restore() method.
+	// You need to use guard.Setenv instead of os.Setenv to notify which environment variable
+	// was temporarily set to `guard` object. guard.Setenv("CONFIG_FOO", "aaa")
 	guard.Setenv("CONFIG_BAR", "bbb")